HZEmpire/HZEmpire.github.io/_pages/about.md

 ---

 # About me
 Hi, I am a 4-th year Undergraduate student at the Department of Computer Science in the [University of Hong Kong](https://www.hku.hk/).
-Currently I served as a Research Assistant working on the COVID-19 analysis & Disease Prevention System project under the supervision of [Prof. Eric Schuldenfrei](https://www.arch.hku.hk/staff/arch/schuldenfrei-eric-h/) and [Prof. Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
+Currently I served as a Research Assistant working on the COVID-19 analysis & Disease Prevention System project under the supervision of Dr. [Eric Schuldenfrei](https://www.arch.hku.hk/staff/arch/schuldenfrei-eric-h/) and Prof. [Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
+Previously I worked under the supervision of Dr. [Hengshuang Zhao](https://hszhao.github.io/) on Scene Reconstruction and 3D Vision.
+I was also a member of the [HKU Astar Team](https://innoacademy.engg.hku.hk/robomaster-ai5/) responsible for the Vision Algorithm design.
 <br>
 My research interests include <b>Machine Learning, Computer Vision, Data Science, and General Artificial Intelligence</b>.
 In addition, I have a strong passion for photography, covering subjects such as natural landscapes and cultural themes.
 <br>